Hold to log

 Not a template with your name pasted in.
 Written fresh each morning against your actual record — it remembers its last 14 texts, never repeats itself, and follows hard rules it can’t break.
 You see exactly what it reads.

-You pick when it lands — after work, midday, right after dinner.
+You pick when the notification lands — after work, midday, right after dinner.
 One text, at your hour.
 You read it once, and it’s usually right.

 Start a session and a live countdown sits on your lock screen.
-There’s one way out early — a button that says I FOLDED.
+There’s one way out early — a button that says A live countdown on your lock screen.
+One way out: I FOLDED.

 Giving up becomes a confession instead of an absence.
 Pressing it costs more than skipping ever did.